vindasna/GeoLab/README.md

   * trueLabels.dict : your labelled data as explained above.
   * outDir : directory where to save scoresPerBundle.tsv file.
 This file contains the scores per bundle (label).

+If you want to reproduce the result of the paper, the semi-ground truth is in the SGT folder.

 ## For windows